emreguenduez/job-application-coach/README.md

 ### 4. Configure Environment Variables

 Create a `.env` file in the crawlers folder and add RAPIDAPI_KEY key to it.
-The value for this API key is provided in report.
+The value for this API key is provided in the email that we have sent to you.

 ### 5. Run Streamlit UI